 AFter Ross Edgley’s dogged attempt to swim 40-kilometers between Caribbean islands while towing a 100-pound tree was thwarted by strong tides, the fitness fanatic returned home to England and plotted an even more ridiculous stunt…

-Edgley is now attempting to become to first swimmer ever to circumnavigate the entire mainland of Great Britain.
+Edgley embarked on a mission to become to first swimmer ever to circumnavigate the entire mainland of Great Britain.
 With 2,700 kilometers and more than 4 million strokes to go, will he prevail?

 In the opening episode of The Great British Swim, Edgley’s preparation for the monumental feat got underway with detailed map studies, gear checklists, physio advice and mental preparation.